 Tracing History at Krishnapuram Palace

 Thereafter for lunch, we hit a restaurant in the city.
-Locals here love meat, fish, and Kappa ( tapioca) which is a vegetable from the family of potato.
-We relished non-veg curries with Kappa and it made for a sumptuous meal.
-While we drove back home, I observed the lands were mostly low and there was an abundance of roads with the water flowing by the side.
+Locals here love meat, fish, and Kappa ( tapioca) which is a vegetable from the potato family.
+We relished fish curry with Kappa and it made for a sumptuous meal.
+While we drove back home, I observed the land was mostly low and there was an abundance of roads with the water flowing by the side.
 There were bridges with houseboats under them.
 There were fields with wet patches interspersed.
 There were huts on the small patch of land surrounded by water.
 I wondered whether they could be called islands and more than that, I wondered how people resided there!
 There were lotuses in the lakes with the coconut trees providing shades to them.
 Each aspect of Alappuzha is colored beautifully by nature.

 The Temple and the Statue at Karumadi

-When we headed back home and passed the Karumadi temple again on our way back, it was time for “Sandhya Deepam” (Evening Lamps) at the temple.
+When we headed back home and passed the Karumadi temple again on our way back, it was time for ‘Sandhya Deepam’ (Evening Lamps) at the temple.
 There were a bunch of devotees lighting the array of lamps on the temple.
 Whispering prayers, chanting mantras, the devotes lit up the entire temple.
 The small idols under the tree also had lamps.
-The pond close by reflected the lights of the lamps and also the gloriously shining moon.
+The pond close by reflected the lamps and also the gloriously shining moon.
 Can you imagine how beautiful the sight was?